sungsoo-ahn/2025/_posts/2025-04-28-flow-with-what-you-know.md

 Although forward Euler is surprisingly popular in ML circles, those with simulation backgrounds eye it with suspicion: despite being fast (*per step*) and easy to implement, it's also highly inaccurate and can lead to instabilities.
 The poor accuracy may not be an issue when everything's an approximation anyway, but we can do a lot better.

-People who work with diffusion models know this, e.g.
-[Katherine Crowson's k-diffusion package](https://github.com/crowsonkb/k-diffusion) offers a bevy of integration choices.
+People who work with diffusion models know this.
+For example, Katherine Crowson's k-diffusion package<d-footnote>https://github.com/crowsonkb/k-diffusion</d-footnote> offers a bevy of integration choices.
 For now, we'll just implement the popular 4th-order Runge-Kutta (RK4) scheme.
 Per step, it's more "expensive" than forward Euler in that each RK4 step requires 4 function evaluations instead of forward Euler's single evaluation, and RK4 requires some extra storage, but the advantages you gain in accuracy are seriously worth